List of hospitals in Punjab, Pakistan

 Punjab is the most populous province of Pakistan, and the second-largest by land area.
 According to the 2017 Census of Pakistan, it had a population of 110 million.
-This populous province is well known for high quality public and private hospitals that are providing quality services to the people of Punjab.
 In 2017, there were 88 tehsil-level hospitals (THQ), 34 district hospitals (DHQ), and 23 teaching hospitals in Punjab, Pakistan.

 A list of hospitals in major cities of Punjab, Pakistan is given below.

 Lahore

 Lahore is the most popular city in Punjab, Pakistan.
 It has both public and private hospitals that are facilitating a large number of people from different areas of Pakistan.
 The list of hospitals in Lahore, Pakistan includes the following hospital: